-Disclaimer: The following article was written specifically in response to numerous questions we have received regarding an article by Kris Valloton called 4 Reasons Why Women Are Oppressed In The Church (And Why It’s Not Okay).
-As such it is not our intention to provide an exhaustive treatment of this topic.
+Disclaimer: The following article was written specifically in response to numerous questions we have received regarding an article by Kris Valloton called ‘4 Reasons Why Women Are Oppressed In The Church (And Why It’s Not Okay)’.
+As such, it is not our intention to provide an exhaustive treatment of this topic.
 We would point the reader to a number of other resources for a more in-depth study of the issue at hand.
-One such brilliant, holistic summary of this topic can be found at: https://document.desiringgod.org/what-s-the-difference-en.pdf?ts=1446648554.
+One such brilliant, holistic summary of this is ‘What’s the Difference?
+Manhood and Womanhood Defined According To The Bible‘.
 It is also not our intention to denigrate or judge any person.
-We do not know Kris Valloton personally but we are sure he loves God and the church, but we have a responsibility before the Lord to hold fast to the teachings of Scripture and refute any teaching that is contrary to the Word of God.
-(Ti 1:9)
+We do not know Kris Valloton personally and we are sure he loves God and the church, yet we have a responsibility before the Lord to hold fast to the teachings of Scripture and refute any teaching that is contrary to the Word of God.
+(Titus 1:9)

-As the world becomes more morally corrupted, the value system of the kingdom grows to seem more and more old-fashioned, illogical and even “evil”.
-In our generation we see many nations (such as the UK and the US) who previously had a widespread Judeo-Christian worldview now abandoning these values in favour of secular-humanistic ones.
+As the world becomes more morally corrupted, the value system of the kingdom seems to grow more and more old-fashioned, illogical and even “evil” to many.
+In our generation, we see many nations (such as the UK and the US) which previously had a widespread Judeo-Christian worldview now abandoning these values in favour of secular-humanistic ones.

 It is not uncommon to find Christians having to defend their values in the face of fierce accusations and intimidation from the world.
-One of the areas where the contrast in values between the kingdom of darkness and the kingdom of light is most striking is in the area of leadership – Whoever heard of a king (Jesus) that sacrificed his life for the salvation of his subjects?!
+One of the areas where the contrast in values between the kingdom of darkness and the kingdom of light is most striking is in the area of leadership.
+Who has ever heard of a king (other than Jesus) that sacrificed his life for the salvation of his subjects?

 It is no surprise then that as leaders in the world grow increasingly self-serving, corrupted and power-hungry, godly leadership should seem more and more foreign.
 This is not new or surprising, but what is surprising is how quickly the Church is being corrupted by worldly values and even criticising age-old kingdom values within the true Church!